-NOTE: The key that is used to start the vehicle is also used to lock or unlock the doors and open the liftgate (if equipped).
-Rotate the key and pull the liftgate up.
+NOTE: The key that is used to start the vehicle is also used to lock or unlock the doors and open the liftgate.

-To unlock the liftgate, insert the key into the lock and turn to the right.
-If equipped, the liftgate can also be unlocked using the remote keyless entry or by activating the power door lock switches located on the front doors.
+To unlock the liftgate, insert the key into the lock and turn to the right (manual lock models only).
+The liftgate can also be unlocked using the remote keyless entry or by activating the power door lock switches located on the front doors.
 The central locking/unlocking feature (if equipped) can also be activated from the liftgate key cylinder.

 Once unlocked, the liftgate can be opened or closed without using the key.
-To open the liftgate, squeeze the liftgate release touch pad located on the backside of the liftgate handle and pull the liftgate open with one fluid motion (if equipped).
+To open the liftgate, squeeze the liftgate release and pull the liftgate open with one fluid motion.